yousseffissal/CS50_Final_Project_Youssef_Fissal/README.md

 While working on this project, I explored using PHP to complement the frontend stack.
 After researching the course guidelines, I found that there is no restriction on using additional technologies — in fact, CS50 encourages students to be curious, explore, and go beyond what's taught in the lectures.

 I integrated PHP to manage server-side logic and data storage, and this experience helped me understand how different parts of a web application connect together.
 It was a great opportunity to apply what I learned and expand my skill set.

+I initially considered using Python to implement a feature that allows downloading table data as a CSV file.
+However, I encountered several challenges.
+Many hosting environments and deployment platforms do not support Python natively, often due to security restrictions or configuration limitations.
+This means that using Python for such a simple task would require users to install a Python interpreter and configure their environment locally, adding unnecessary complexity.

+While it is possible to include Python scripts for local experimentation, I decided that this would complicate the setup for end users and reduce portability.
+I also realized that the same functionality could be achieved using PHP which is better supported by most hosting services and more secure for web-based tasks.

+In the end, I opted for a simpler and more user-friendly solution by implementing the CSV export functionality using JavaScript.
+This approach keeps everything in the browser, requires no extra tools or installations, and works smoothly across platforms

 ---------------------------------